 7. Sprinkle cashew powder and pepper powder evenly all over. continue to fry till you get a nice aroma of the masala and cashews. takes about 3 to 4 minutes.Chicken must look dry with all the masala coated over it.

-Enjoy chicken vepudu with rice, tomato rasam and onion raita.
+Enjoy chicken fry or chicken vepudu with rice, tomato rasam and onion raita.
 You can even enjoy this as a starter.

 andhra chicken fry recipe, restaurant style kodi vepudu below